bridgesense/lampready/README.md

 *By default a container does not use up one of your deployment slots.
 Inside the container you already have access to the main repository.*

-IF you plan on using the standard ports 80 and 443, you will need to expose priviliged ports to system users.
+If you plan on using the standard ports 80 and 443, you will need to expose priviliged ports to users.
+Run the following commands under root:

 ```
-sudo -i
 echo "net.ipv4.ip_unprivileged_port_start=0" > /etc/sysctl.d/05-expose-privileged.conf
 sysctl --system
 ```